Most golf fitness professionals start with the same question:

 - Constant need for content and outreach

-The Smarter Approach: Build Strategic Relationships
+The Smarter Approach: Build Referral Relationships with Golf Professionals

 This is what we call leverage.

 When a golf instructor understands what you do – and trusts you – they become a consistent source of referrals.
+Social media can accelerate this process – learn how to build golf fitness client relationships on social media so your online presence reinforces the trust you’re building in person.

 How to Position Yourself as a Referral Resource